 My favourite mid-afternoon treat during the cooler months has got to be an oat milk matcha latte.
 There’s just something so satisfying about creamy, frothy matcha — not to mention the energy boost it gives me to get through the latter part of my work day as the sunlight is fading through the trees and my focus is shifting to things like dinner preparation and I wonder if the clothes out on the line are dry yet.

-During the warmer months I stick to drinking my matcha with oat milk over ice — lightly sweetened with maple syrup — but when it’s cold I prefer it sans sweetener.
+During the warmer months I stick to drinking my matcha with oat milk over ice — lightly sweetened with maple syrup — but when it’s cold I prefer it warm and frothy, sans-sweetener.
 I think as the oat milk is warmed and stirred through the powdery green tea it releases a sweetness that leaves additional sweetener completely unnecessary.
 Coconut milk is another beautiful plant-based option for pairing with matcha — especially if you can get your hands on some full fat coconut milk [no sweetener necessary!] but through it all, oat milk will always have my heart.

 With that said — everyone is different.
 You might prefer your matcha latte with a drizzle of honey or a sprinkle of sugar, and you might find it tastes better to you on almond or macadamia milk.
 It’s all a process of discovery and learning what suits your tastebuds best.